baberrehman/FTfJP2024-artifact/README.md

 ### 1) Docker Image

-Alternatively, we also provide a dockerfile in this artifact with all the dependencies installed.
+We provide a dockerfile in this artifact with all the dependencies installed.
 You may simply build and run the docker image using the provided dockerfile.

 *Please make sure that the docker is already installed on your system to follow this track.*